 City departments make their cases for a piece of the Measure K-funded pie

-During a three-and-a-half hour long study session for Santa Monica City Council, a discussion was held with
+During a three-and-a-half hour long study session for Santa Monica City Council, a

-In a move that almost snuck under the radar last month, the City Council voted 4-3 to support an effort by an affordable housing developer to purchase another large property
+In a move that almost snuck under the radar last month, the City Council voted 4-3 to support an effort by an affordable housing developer to purchase another large

 The Legislature has foisted a $500 million compromise on affordable housing developers and one of the state’s largest construction unions.
 Not everyone likes the deal and it’s not